Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/intro/index.md

 ### Access Token Authorization

-Look at the response carefully: it says 401 Unauthorized.
-We "forgot" to include the `access_token` from the authentication request!
+As it can be seen in the response to the `GET` request above, the first line shows HTTP Status Code 401, Unauthorized.
+It is because we "forgot" to include the `access_token` from the authentication request!
 The server does not recognize the client applications and denies it access to this resource.

-In the following example, copy the `access_token` from the response in the Authentication section above into the box below, replacing "98aa86998da3476c95c296e99e397891" after the word "bearer":
+In the following example, copy the `access_token` from the response in the **Authentication** section above into the box below, replacing "98aa86998da3476c95c296e99e397891" after the word "bearer":

 ```fetch